Kalik – As in, Forthcoming. Next. The soon-to-come. Near Future.

 - celebrate our queer and gender-fabulousness

-Our approach as interdisciplinary: theatre & performance •feature films and shorts • video art • visual & digital art • transmedia projects • zines • poetry • essays • articles • curated exhibitions & events • installations • virtual archives • games • novels • memoirs • workshops • conferences & panels • festivals • tours • art & merchandise sales
+Our approach as interdisciplinary: theatre & performance • film • visual and media art • zines • poetry • essays • articles • installations • workshops • conferences & panels • art & merchandise sales

-Collaboration as methodology: Working collaboratively and within community is a high priority for our work, not only to execute the best possible art, but also politically to be building community and connecting with folks to create meaningful engagement and dialogue.
-We see Kalik as a platform that will engage artists and creative people at all stages of the learning/making process.
+Collaboration as methodology: Working collaboratively and within community is a high priority for our work.
+Kalik engages artists and creative people at all stages of the learning/making process.

 We are a blend of creative and practical-make-it-happen-despite-the-odds.
 We first came together to create Dear Armen, a multidisciplinary arts and performance project that weaves together the voices and struggles of three generations of Armenian women, gender-benders and queers.
 The project was conceived during a three-week artist residency in September 2013 at the Abrahamian Arts Centre in Yerevan, Armenia.
 Since its inception, Dear Armen has morphed from staged reading to interdisciplinary production featuring two distinct versions and five incarnations, which have toured throughout Canada, USA, and Armenia.
 Out of our work with Dear Armen has a grown a creative partnership, vision, and mission that is becoming Kalik.